27 September 2015

 Kamikaze Express (left), second overall, and Seaflyer (right), third overall

-Another Japanese boat, Kamikaze Express, a rakish looking Japanese-designed centreboarder that had one the Japanese selection trials, finished second overall and won the last race, with series results of 7/6/3/2/1 indicating continued improvement throughout the regatta.
+Another Japanese boat, Kamikaze Express, a rakish looking Japanese-designed centreboarder that had won the Japanese selection trials, finished second overall and finished first in the last race, with series results of 7/6/3/2/1 indicating continued improvement throughout the regatta.
 Six of the top ten finishers in the 32-boat fleet were Japanese entries, which may have been due in part that they were well accustomed to sailing in the wild and hazardous waters of the Sagami Nada.
-Competition in the local fleet was also bolstered by a 30 percent tax levied on all boats over 7.5 metres that had seen the number the Quarter Tonners in Japan soar.
+Competition in the local fleet was also bolstered by a 30 percent tax levied on all boats over 7.5 metres that had seen the number of Quarter Tonners in Japan soar.

 Kamakaze Express - above and below, sailed by Mikio Tokano and designed by Toshio Kihara